 Incoming / Outgoing Appliance Consolidation port

 Consolidation uses TLS communication.
 The scanning appliances connect to the consolidation appliance using TLS 1.2 to transfer CORBA messages:

 Clusters use TLS communication to communicate between members.
 All members of the cluster both create outgoing connections to these ports and accept incoming connections on them:

 Where BMC Discovery is integrated with other BMC Helix products, user authentication/authorization uses this port:

 Authentication/authorization for permitted BMC Helix users.

 Outgoing Appliance Service ports

 These ports will be used in general operation.
 If configured, email alerts will be sent under certain conditions and an SMTP relay needs to be accessible to do this.
-As part of discovery the current domain names of IPs will be looked up, so access to your DNS infrastructure is required for this to work.
-It is essential for correct operation of the system that accurate time is kept for timestamps and access to an NTP service might be required for this.
+As part of discovery, the current domain names of IPs will be looked up, so access to your DNS infrastructure is required for this to work.
+It is essential for the correct operation of the system that accurate time is kept for timestamps and access to an NTP service might be required for this.
 If Active Directory (AD) or Lightweight Directory Access Protocol (LDAP) UI user authentication is required, then access to your AD or LDAP infrastructure is also required.